JEFFREY BURROUGHS FOR ASHEVILLE CITY COUNCIL

 Arts & the Creative Economy

 The arts are a vital part of Asheville’s culture and economy.
-Supporting artists and creative businesses strengthens the entire community.
+Supporting artists and creative businesses strengthens the community.

 From West Asheville to East End, from Southside to Montford, our neighborhoods deserve a city government that listens and delivers.